omega8cc/boa/README.txt

 ### For BOA installation instructions see docs/INSTALL.txt
 ### See also related information in docs/NOTES.txt
 ### For BOA upgrade instructions see docs/UPGRADE.txt
-### For how-to on using MultiCore Solr Tomcat see docs/SOLR.txt
+### For how-to on using MultiCore Solr Jetty see docs/SOLR.txt
 ### For custom Nginx rewrites how-to see docs/HINTS.txt
 ### For SSL and extra IPs how-to see docs/SSL.txt
 ### For sites migration between instances see docs/REMOTE.txt